Copyright © 2023 LOCALIIZ | All rights reserved

 Mr Cardigan, Shan Liu Road, Ting Kok, Tai Po

 For another coffee option, there’s Kaffee House in Lo Tsz Tin village, just a two-minute ride away from Tai Mei Tuk, but you’ll have to venture deep into the maze of residential houses to find it.
-Cakes, pastries, and herbal teas are on the menu as well for an afternoon pick-me-up after your adventure, and their most popular sweet treat is the Baked Japan Apple Cake ($70).
-We’re quite partial to the Italy Lemon Cheesecake ($70), a tart slice of heaven.
+Cakes, pastries, and herbal teas are on the menu as well for an afternoon pick-me-up after your adventure, and its most popular sweet treat is the baked Japanese apple cake ($70).
+We’re quite partial to the Italian lemon cheesecake ($70), a tart slice of heaven.
+Do note that Kaffee House is open to members and reservations only, but you can easily book a slot on its Facebook page.

 Kaffee House, 24 Lo Tsz Tin Tsuen, Tai Po | (+852) 2330 0233